 Stephanie Alexander Kitchen Garden Foundation

-Since this time, the Foundation has secured funding to expand the Kitchen Garden Program to other interested schools.
-We have engaged with schools, governments, philanthropists and passionate individual donors to move the Kitchen Garden Program from a pilot program to an established food education model that has been and continues to be rolled out by schools all across the country.
+Since this time, the foundation has secured funding to expand the Kitchen Garden Program to other interested schools engaging with governments, philanthropists and passionate individual donors.
+The Kitchen Garden Program has moved from a pilot program to an established food education model that has been and continues to be rolled out by schools all across the country.

-Operating with a small, dedicated team across Australia, we are a not-for-profit, charitable organisation that relies on the generosity, shared vision and commitment of schools, volunteers, philanthropic organisations, government, business and individuals.
+Operating with a small, dedicated team across Australia, the enterprise is a not-for-profit, charitable organisation that relies on the generosity, shared vision and commitment of schools, volunteers, philanthropic organisations, government, business and individuals.

-Join the tour to view kitchen and garden classes in action, speak to Foundation staff and school staff, and enjoy a delicious gourmet lunch.
-We will be visiting three of our model Kitchen Garden Schools: Moonah Primary School, St James College and Snug Primary School.
+Others can join the tour to view kitchen and garden classes in action, speak to foundation staff and school staff, and enjoy a delicious gourmet lunch.
+Participants will be visiting three model Kitchen Garden Schools: Moonah Primary School, St James College and Snug Primary School.

-This is an inspirational day that showcases some beautiful and productive school gardens as well as the schools’ home-style kitchens, and gives participants a chance to get closer to the Program in action.
+This will be an inspirational day that showcases some beautiful and productive school gardens as well as the schools’ home-style kitchens, and gives participants a chance to get closer to the Program in action.

-The tours are suitable for staff from interested schools and new Kitchen Garden Schools, as well as our Subscribers and interested members of the public.
+The tours are suitable for staff from interested schools and new Kitchen Garden Schools, as well as interested members of the public.